 - Datalogging, Precision and TX (radio) are all options

-* Galileo tracking is not mentioned on the specification sheets, but accoring to Trimble "the Trimble SPS882 is capable of tracking the experimental Galileo GIOVE-A and GIOVE-B test satellites for signal evaluation and test purposes"
+* Galileo tracking is not mentioned on the specification sheets, but according to Trimble "the Trimble SPS882 is capable of tracking the experimental Galileo GIOVE-A and GIOVE-B test satellites for signal evaluation and test purposes"

 R8 GNSS Model 3 Specifications: